Natalie Tran: YouTube

-Tran began posting to her YouTube channel in 2006, initially posting responses to other videos she had seen on the site.
+Tran posted her first video to YouTube on September 25, 2006, initially posting responses to other videos she had seen on the site.
 Her content then consisted of observational comedy skits and vlogs, which lampooned everyday situations, in which she played all of the characters and gave monologues throughout.

 In 2007, Tran was invited to participate in the launch of YouTube Australia.
 A video of her defending Vegemite was featured on the Australian television programme A Current Affair in February 2007.
 Tran was nominated for two awards for Best YouTube Channel or Personality and for Funniest YouTube Channel at Mashable's 2009 Open Web Awards.
 Tran partnered with Lonely Planet in 2010 to make a series of travel videos, chronicling her journey around the world to places such as Paris, New York City, Los Angeles and Buenos Aires.

 By 2009, Tran was the most subscribed-to YouTuber in Australia and the 37th most subscribed-to globally.
 In 2010, she became the 18th most subscribed-to YouTuber globally.
 Also in 2010, Tran was the 10th highest-earning YouTuber on the platform, having made over $101,000 in advertising revenue between July 2009 to July 2010, according to TubeMogul.
 By 2011, she had earned over one million subscribers.
 In 2013, she started a relationship advice series called Love Conundrums on her YouTube channel, which she later discontinued.
 She was included in the lineup at YouTube FanFest Australia 2015.
 In an April 2015 presentation at Brown University posted to her YouTube channel, she talked about Asian representation and stereotypes in the media.
 In December 2015, she appeared in Lilly Singh's promotional video for her #GirlLove campaign, which aimed to end socialised competition among women, alongside Shay Mitchell, Hannah Hart, and others.

 Her April 2016 parody of Johnny Depp and Amber Heard's video apology for breaking Australian biosecurity laws, in which she depicts them as being held at gunpoint while filming the video, received praise from critics.
+By September 2016, her channel had an average of 1.43 million views per video, and a ten-year anniversary video for her channel posted that same month featured YouTubers such as The Fine Bros congratulating her.
 In February 2017, her Valentine's Day video, in which she serenaded her partner while he played video games using a virtual reality headset, also gained traction online.
 She became an ambassador for YouTube's Creators for Change initiative in September 2016.
 In December 2017, as part of the program, she released White Male Asian Female, a 40-minute documentary about negative perceptions of relationships between Asian women and Caucasian men such as her own, on her YouTube channel.
 She hosted a video guide segment for the 2019 Sydney Film Festival called the Launch Show, released in May 2019.